kovidgoyal/html5-parser/docs/index.rst

 would write.
 In particular, notice the unnecessary use of prefixes in the html5lib output, as well as the ugly ``ns0`` anonymous prefix for the svg namespace.

+html5-parser also has the ability to optionally preserve namespace information even for namespaces not defined in the HTML 5 standard.
+See the :ref:`XHTML` section for more information.

 .. |pypi| image:: https://img.shields.io/pypi/v/html5-parser.svg?label=version